chauff/cse1500-web-transcripts/_lectures/security.md

   - :headphones: Listen to [this podcast](https://syntax.fm/show/035/keeping-up-with-the-codeashians-dealing-with-our-fast-paced-industry) on how to navigate the fast-paced Web technology industry.
   - :tv: [The Power of the Web Platform](https://github.com/feross/TheAnnoyingSite.com) - a talk by Feross Aboukhadijeh about what annoying things are possible on the web.
 Entertaining!
 Be sure to not open the accompanying website while in a quiet space.
 - Recommended readings:
-  - [Stanford's 2019 Web Security course](https://web.stanford.edu/class/cs253/) has a very relevant set of slides.
+  - [Stanford's 2019 Web Security course](https://web.stanford.edu/class/cs253/) has a relevant set of slides.
   - :closed_book: If you want to know everything there is about security, read Ross Anderson's [Security Engineering book](https://www.cl.cam.ac.uk/~rja14/book.html).
 [Chapter 21](http://www.cl.cam.ac.uk/%7Erja14/Papers/SEv2-c21.pdf) is most pertinent to the web security lecture (warning: this is an extensive read).
   - [Stanford's Computer and Network Security course](https://crypto.stanford.edu/cs155/) has a number of lectures on web security (PDFs: [here](https://crypto.stanford.edu/cs155/lectures/08-browser-sec-model.pdf), [here](https://crypto.stanford.edu/cs155/lectures/10-SessionMgmt.pdf), [here](https://crypto.stanford.edu/cs155/lectures/09-web-site-sec.pdf) and [here](https://crypto.stanford.edu/cs155/lectures/11-workers-sandbox-csp.pdf)).
   - CERN's [web security lecture](https://indico.cern.ch/event/242207/).